 PLEASE NOTE THAT DUE TO COVID-19 RESTRICTIONS THE ARCHIVES SERVICE IS CLOSED TO PERSONAL VISITS UNTIL FURTHER NOTICE.
-THE ARCHIVIST CAN STILL BE CONTACTED VIA EMAIL (email@example.com)
+THE ARCHIVIST CAN STILL BE CONTACTED VIA EMAIL.

 The University holds archive collections that are open for research to students, staff and members of the public (see Our Collections box to the right).
-Most collections, apart from some of the Frederick Lanchester and Richardson tapes material, are unlisted at the moment, but information is gradually being added to our online catalogue.
+Most collections, apart from the Richardson tapes and Donnelly & Thoms tapes, plus some Frederick Lanchester items, are unlisted at the moment, but information is gradually being added to our online catalogue.
 For catalogue updates, archives news, and blogs go to our news page.

 Reference Number: LAN